Ceramic Dictionary

 Water is used when the glaze-base is very dry, doing this helps the paintbrush to move smoothly and not take off the base.

-5) Your brush can run out of color, add more to it and continue and if the density of the color varies paint that part again.
+5) Your brush can run out of color so add more to it and continue and if the density of the color varies, paint that part again.

-When banding on top of an object, like a plate or a lid, you should stand, and when working round the object, one can sit or stand.
+When banding on top of an object, like a plate or a lid, you should stand, and when working round the object, you can sit or stand.

-Turn the wheel with your left hand, with the right hold the bar with your little finger and the brush between your thumb and first finger and continue as explained in the working section.
+Turn the wheel with one hand, with the other hold the bar with your little finger and the brush between your thumb and first finger and continue as explained in the working section.

 Banding with a pencil.
 Use a soft lead pencil, about 3H, sharpen it and then flatten it on one side by rubbing it backwards and forwards on paper.
-It is used to provisionally mark the banding lines round objects and the spacing’s for sections of a design that is repeated.
-As the lead is soft and flat it should not damage the base and lead when fired burns away.
+It is used to provisionally mark the banding lines around objects and the spacing for sections of a design that is repeated.
+As the lead is soft and flat it should not damage the base and lead, when fired, burns away.
 These lines are then followed using a paintbrush with a color.
 They are also used to draw lines onto tiles.

 Read more about: Line – Drawing

-ca: BANDES (f) Amb torn de sobre taula
+ca: BANDAT (6) Amb torn de sobre taula en ceràmica

 Banding wheel is a potter’s wheel that is turned by hand and is used for banding.
-The left hand turns while the right one draws lines round the circumference of plates, jars, etc. It is also used for decorating and sculpture, as it allows you to turn the work without it being touched.
-The first photo shows the different, indented circumference measurements, which make centering a piece of pottery much easier and the one on the left shows a banding bar attached to a wheel.
+One hand turns while the other one draws lines round the circumference of plates, jars, etc. It is also used for decorating and sculpture as it allows you to turn the work without it being touched.
+The first photo shows the various indented circumference measurements which make centering a piece of pottery much easier and the one on the right shows a banding bar attached to a wheel.

 ca: CARBONAT DE BARI